Everett Brewing Co. letterhead - image

 and its predecessor

-It wasn't until about 1899 that plans were laid to erect a large brewery in Everett - and in 1900 it was supplying beer to the new community.
+It wasn't until about 1899 that plans were laid to erect a large brewery in Everett - and in 1900 the Washington Brewery was supplying beer to the new community.

 Washington Brewing Company, c.1900 - image